Kateryna Volodko: 2008: First WTA Tour title

 Bondarenko began grass-court season at the Birmingham Classic.
-Seeded 12th, she defeated world No. 92, Anne Keothavong, 6–3, 6–2 in the first and qualifier Samantha Stosur, 6–3, 6–2 in the second round.
+Seeded 12th, she stunned world No. 92, Anne Keothavong, in the first and qualifier Samantha Stosur, in the second round.
 In the third round, she beat lucky loser Melinda Czink, in three sets.
-In her second quarterfinal of the year she beat world No. 52, Petra Cetkovská, 7–6, 6–2 to reach her first WTA semifinal where she defeated world No. 64, Marina Erakovic, 6–3, 6–2 to reach her first WTA singles final.
+In her second quarterfinal of the year she beat world No. 52, Petra Cetkovská, to reach her first WTA Tour semifinal where she defeated world No. 64, Marina Erakovic, to reach her first WTA singles final.
 In the final, Bondarenko defeated world No. 85, Yanina Wickmayer, to win her only WTA singles title.
-The week after, she played at the Ordina Open where she lost in the first round to qualifier and eventual champion, Tamarine Tanasugarn, 3–6, 3–6.
-At the Wimbledon Championships, Bondarenko defeated qualifier Rika Fujiwara, 1–6, 6–4, 6–3.
-In the second round, she lost to fourth seed Svetlana Kuznetsova, 2–6, 3–6.
+The week after, she played at the Rosmalen Open where she lost in the first round to qualifier and eventual champion, Tamarine Tanasugarn.
+At Wimbledon, Bondarenko defeated qualifier Rika Fujiwara.
+In the second round, she lost to fourth seed Svetlana Kuznetsova, in straight sets.

 Bondarenko began the US Open Series at the Stanford Classic where she beat world No. 72, Ashley Harkleroad, but lost in the second round to world No. 32, Dominika Cibulková.
 At the LA Championships, she lost in the first round to world No. 122, Meng Yuan, in three sets.
-Seeded seventh at the Nordic Light Open, she lost in the first round to world No. 77, Camille Pin, 4–6, 6–7.
+Seeded seventh at the Nordic Light Open, she lost in the first round to world No. 77, Camille Pin.
 Bondarenko represented Ukraine at the Beijing Olympics.
-She lost in the first round to fifth seed and eventual gold medalist Elena Dementieva, 1–6, 4–6.
+She lost in the first round to fifth seed and eventual gold medalist Elena Dementieva.
 This was the fourth time that year that Bondarenko has lost to Dementieva.
 In doubles, she and Alona reached the semifinals where they lost to second seeds Serena Williams/Venus Williams, in three sets.
-In the bronze medal match, they lost to Chinese pair Yan Zi/Zheng Jie 2–6, 2–6, and ended in fourth place.
-Bondarenko lost in the first round at the US Open to fourth seed and eventual champion Serena Williams, 1–6, 4–6.
+In the bronze medal match, they lost to Chinese pair Yan Zi/Zheng Jie, and ended in fourth place.
+Bondarenko lost in the first round at the US Open to fourth seed and eventual champion Serena Williams.
 In doubles, she and Alona lost in the third round to tenth seeds and eventual finalists Lisa Raymond/Samantha Stosur.

-Bondarenko qualified for the Porsche Tennis Grand Prix defeating Lucie Hradecká in the final round of qualifying, 6–2, 6–2.
-She beat world No. 15, Flavia Pennetta, in the second round, she lost to sixth seed Venus Williams, 4–6, 2–6.
-At the Kremlin Cup, Bondarenko lost in the first round of qualifying to Aravane Rezaï, 0–6, 6–3, 1–6.
-At the Zurich Open, she lost in the final round of qualifying to Monica Niculescu, 1–6, 1–6.
-Playing her final tournament of the year, the Generali Ladies Linz, she lost in the first round to fifth seed Nadia Petrova, 6–3, 3–6, 1–6.
+Bondarenko qualified for the Porsche Tennis Grand Prix defeating Lucie Hradecká in the final round of qualifying.
+She beat world No. 15, Flavia Pennetta, in the second round, she lost to sixth seed Venus Williams.
+At the Kremlin Cup, Bondarenko lost in the first round of qualifying to Aravane Rezaï.
+At the Zurich Open, she lost in the final round of qualifying to Monica Niculescu.
+Playing her final tournament of the year, the Ladies Linz, she lost in the first round to fifth seed Nadia Petrova in three sets.

 Bondarenko ended the year ranked No. 63 in singles and No. 10 in doubles.